traefik/traefik/docs/content/getting-started/faq.md

         servers: {}
 ```

-***Dedicated service***
+!!! info "Dedicated service"
     To gain control over the response code and message,
     a custom service would be associated with the catchall router.